staabm/staabm.github.io/_posts/2023-12-25-oss-contribs-published.md

 - generates a list of **merged** pull requests in **public** repositories
 - generates a list of issues, these pull requests addressed
 - generates a count of user reactions on these pull requests and issues
+- takes referenced issues into account event for PRs not targeted to the default branch

 the result is grouped by repository.